OPS-E2E-PPE/VBA-Docs/api/Outlook.ContactItem.Copy.md

 ---
-title: ContactItem.Copy Method (Outlook)
+title: ContactItem.Copy method (Outlook)
 keywords: vbaol11.chm957
 f1_keywords:
 - vbaol11.chm957
-ms.prod: outlook
 api_name:
 - Outlook.ContactItem.Copy
 ms.assetid: 0e99dbcb-95f0-b1a2-e709-165a09035354
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

-# ContactItem.Copy Method (Outlook)
+# ContactItem.Copy method (Outlook)

 Creates another instance of an object.

 ## Syntax

-_expression_. `Copy`
+_expression_.**Copy**

-_expression_ A variable that represents a [ContactItem](./Outlook.ContactItem.md) object.
+_expression_ A variable that represents a [ContactItem](Outlook.ContactItem.md) object.

 ## Example

 This Visual Basic for Applications example creates an email message, sets the **Subject** to "Speeches", uses the **Copy** method to copy it, then moves the copy into a newly created email folder named "Saved Mail" within the Inbox folder.

 ```vb